 They’ve got so much more time.
 I’m still behind the scenes to work on stuff for them.
 I would instantly think, okay, great, they’re going to fire us.
 I think there are probably two different types of business owners listening now.
 One who’s got, maybe it’s just themselves and they just struck out, they were working for a different plumbing company and they’re a great plumber and they said, I can do this myself.

 Bo McDonald: Start now, start the next higher you make be intentional about it.
 Find the leader, find a better plumber than you stay out of it, and let them do what they’re good at.
 Or someone like me waited way too long.
 They got in.
 They might have six employees or 16 employees and you think, I just can’t turn this ship around.
 We’re too big.
 We’ve got too much going on.

-Chris Locurto: And I think one of the other pieces that a credit to you getting to this place is one of the pieces that held you back also was that thought, “I’ve still got 10 of our biggest clients,” You are talented man.
+Chris Locurto: And I think one of the other pieces that credit to you get to this place is one of the pieces that held you back also was that thought, “I’ve still got 10 of our biggest clients,” You are a talented man.
 You’ve been phenomenal.

 Not only to build this business, but you come with an incredible talent that your clients love and they look to you and go, well, you know, Bo is my guy because… and one of those thoughts was nobody’s going to be able to take care of the clients like I do.
 What was the thing that you shared with me after you pass those clients off?

 Bo McDonald: One, they’re still with us.
 Two, they’ve raved about the folks they’re working with because of the quality of work they’re getting.
 It’s not that it wasn’t quality before, but now they’ve got someone who can spend two, three hours in the day working on just their stuff instead of me who had to rush through it or put it aside for another day or go spend a weekend working on it.